weathermaker/material-components-web/packages/mdc-button/README.md

 In browsers that fully support CSS variables, the above mixins will hook up styles using CSS variables if a theme property is passed.
 However, due to Edge's buggy CSS variable support, `mdc-button-container-fill-color` will not honor CSS variables in Edge.
 This means you will need to override button container styles manually for Edge if you are altering the affected CSS variables for theme properties
-(raised and unelevated buttons use primary by default for the container fill color).
+(filled buttons use primary by default for the container fill color).